Events & Registration

 The U.S. Army Corps of Engineers, Charleston District, recently awarded a $34.8 million contract for the Myrtle Beach Storm Damage Reduction Project to Great Lakes Dredge and Dock Company, LLC, which will place approximately 1.4 million cubic yards of material on Myrtle, North Myrtle, Garden City and Surfside Beaches.

-The project will begin in August.
+The project began in August.
 The nourishment will include approximately eight miles on Myrtle Beach, four miles on Surfside and Garden City Beaches and two miles on North Myrtle Beach.
 Details on the starting location and direction the project will move in have not yet been finalized.
 The project will be completed no later than Dec.
 15.

 This storm damage reduction project goes along with the regularly scheduled plan for this area which is to place sand on the beach every 8 years.
 Last year, North Myrtle, Garden City and Surfside Beaches received 1.3 million cubic yards of sand using emergency funding made available after impacts from Hurricane Matthew.
 Learn More